 On successful completion of this unit students will be able to conceive, plan, develop and execute a successful engineering project, and produce and present a project report outlining and reflecting on the outcomes of each of the project processes and stages.
 As a result, they will develop skills such as critical thinking, analysis, reasoning, interpretation, decision-making, information literacy, and information and communication technology, and skills in professional and confident

 This unit is assessed by a Pearson-set assignment.

 The project brief will be set by the centre, based on a theme provided by Pearson (this will change annually).
 The theme and chosen project within the theme will enable students to explore and examine a relevant and current topical aspect of professional engineering.

-1. Formulate and plan a project that will provide a solution to an identified engineering problem, with reference to national and international engineering regulatory regimes and ethical frameworks.
+1. Formulate and plan a project that will provide a solution to an identified engineering problem.

-2. Conduct planned project activities to generate outcomes which provide a solution to the identified engineering problem, with reference to ethical frameworks, health and safety requirements and professional standards of behaviour in engineering.
+2. Conduct planned project activities to generate outcomes which provide a solution to the identified engineering problem.

 3. Produce a project report analysing the outcomes of each of the project processes and stages.

 4. Present the project report drawing conclusions on the outcomes of the project.